 An estimated 77 percent of Americans now own smartphones, according to analysts at the Pew Research Center.
 Organizations maintain bring-your-own-device policies and manage robust backend platforms that support data-driven, on-the-go workflows.

-In 2018, EHS professionals will focus both on utilizing mobile tools for their tasks and overseeing the safety of employees who use mobile devices on the job.
-Expect workplace safety tools such as mobile inspection applications to become more prevalent; and an increase in technological controls that turn off mobile devices when workers are completing key tasks.
+In 2019, EHS professionals will focus both on utilizing mobile tools for their tasks and overseeing the safety of employees who use mobile devices on the job.
+Expect workplace safety tools such as mobile inspection and incident applications to become more prevalent; and an increase in technological controls that turn off mobile devices when workers are completing key tasks.

 EHS managers will have to provide and enforce appropriate procedures for the use of mobile technology that keep workers safe AND allow for greater efficiency in operations.